markondej/sdr_fm_rx/README.md

-# Simple FM Audio Demodulator
+# Simple SDR FM Audio Demodulator
 This simple FM audio demodulator is designed for use with SDR platforms such as **ADALM-Pluto** or **RTL-SDR**.
 It is a console-only application.

 ## Dependencies